MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 The ability to block connectors by using DLP policy and DLP policy support in the Power Platform admin center UI are in public preview.
 We're working to address the following known issues and limitations:

-1. HTTP connector settings explicitly classified in legacy DLP policies through PowerShell are not preserved while editing the policy using the new UI.
-2. Custom connector settings explicitly classified in legacy DLP policies through PowerShell are not preserved while editing the policy using the new UI.
-Please do not use the new UI to edit DLP policies until this is fixed.
-3. Tenant-level policies created through the new UI enforce default grouping (typically non-business) on custom connectors.
+1. Tenant-level policies created through the new UI enforce default grouping (typically non-business) on custom connectors.
 Currently there is no way to explicitly classify custom connectors in tenant-level policies or ignore them altogether.
 In order to manage custom connector settings explicitly using environment-level policies, exclude these environments from the tenant-level policies.
-4. Sorting by Created and Modified fields on Data Policy list view doesn’t work correctly.
+2. Sorting by Created and Modified fields on Data Policy list view doesn’t work correctly.
-5. Three-way DLP policy creation isn't available through admin connectors.
+3. Three-way DLP policy creation isn't available through admin connectors.
 Also, the Power Platform for Admins connector always blocks LBI/Non-business group.
-6. If the default group is set as blocked, the list of connectors that can't be blocked won't apply when you use PowerShell to create DLP policies.
+4. If the default group is set as blocked, the list of connectors that can't be blocked won't apply when you use PowerShell to create DLP policies.
-7. All check boxes present while creating a new policy appear to have been selected when you select **Review** on the **Data Policies** page.
+5. All check boxes present while creating a new policy appear to have been selected when you select **Review** on the **Data Policies** page.
-8. Canvas apps assessment for DLP violations at launch time/run time does not work as expected.
+6. Canvas apps assessment for DLP violations at launch time/run time does not work as expected.

 ### See also